 5 Ways to Help Your Daughter Cope with Mean Girls

 As a parent, watching your daughter deal with mean girls is both painful and frustrating.
+And sometimes these mean girls are children that your daughter considers a friend.

 Resist all urges to track down that girl and scream at her in public (joking, sort of).